JSC-electronics/ModbusMaster/README.md

 [license]:          LICENSE
 [code of conduct]:  CODE_OF_CONDUCT.md

+## Controllino Only
+This library was adapted for a concrete project on Controllino.
+For general-purpose projects please use original library ModbusMaster.

 ## Overview
 This is an Arduino library for communicating with Modbus slaves over RS232/485 (via RTU protocol).